yuyongmao/react-native-share-extension/README.md

 The setup requires a little bit more work.
 I will try to describe as detail as possible.
 I would love to use `rnpm` so I will welcome pull request.

 ## iOS

+# ios for React Native version > 0.61

 - Click on your project's name
 - Click on `+` sign